FarhanMunshi1/GymTracker/README.md

 ## To do list
 - Allow hosting domain to be specified through docker
 - Import existing data
-- Search functionality when searching for an exercise
 - Stats Page
 - Settings Page
 - Caching through service workers